-- Design of an OS kernel using language safety features - What things became really hard to do? - Design of a multiprogramming OS under severe memory restrictions - No virtual memory - ~64 KB of RAM for the entire system (kernel and applications) - Grants as a solution for reliable flexibility - "Multiprogramming a 64 kB Computer Safely and Efficiently" Levy et al. 2017.
+- Design of an OS kernel using language safety features - What parts of this were particularly challenging? - Design of a multiprogramming OS under severe memory restrictions - No virtual memory - ~64 KB of RAM for the entire system (kernel and applications) - Grants as a solution for reliable flexibility - "Multiprogramming a 64 kB Computer Safely and Efficiently" Levy et al. 2017.
 Symposium on Operating Systems Principles. https://brandenghena.com/projects/tock/levy17multiprogramming.pdf